Fazhir/BCB546-Spring2022-Final_Project/README.md

   My intention was to reproduce Figure 4; which was produced during the validation of 10 randomly selected genes that had been observed to be upregulated

  ***Rerunning analysis***

+ -- All codes used are in the [Github repository](https://github.com/Fazhir/BCB546-Spring2022-Final_Project)

+ -- Uniprot Gene names retrieved using the provided ENSMBL gene IDs are in the Excel file named `ID_identify_uniprot.xlsx`

+ --

 - ***Rerun by Ann Murithi:***

- The code used to produced the figures is a vailable in a markdown file on the [Github repository](https://github.com/Fazhir/BCB546-Spring2022-Final_Project) named `Final_project_MK.Rmd`.
+The code used is named `End of semester project.ipynb`.
 She intended to look at the distribution of the gene length amongst the DEGs.
 She also went further to look at this distribution across the two groups (NI and I) in order to see if a particular size of the gene is observed more in a specific group of infection status.

 - ***Rerun by Mercy Fakude:***